im-kaushal/Project-DS/README.md

 1. **Clone this Repository**: To get started, clone this repository to your local machine using the following command:

-2. **Connect with Me**:Feel free to reach out to me through (email)[mail4kaushal.kr@gmail.com] at [LinkedIn][https://www.linkedin.com/in/im-kaushal/] If you have any questions, need guidance, or want to discuss your contributions.
+2. **Connect with Me**:Feel free to reach out to me through [Email](mailto:mail4kaushal.kr@gmail.com) and on [LinkedIn](https://www.linkedin.com/in/im-kaushal/)
+ If you have any questions, need guidance, or want to discuss your contributions.
 We're here to help!

 3. **Contribute**: Take a look at the code to understand how you can contribute to this project.
 You can work on bug fixes, new features, or documentation improvements - there's something for everyone.